PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

 extra group columns, no missing keys).
 PG 18's synthetic ``RTE_GROUP`` entry is resolved through inline by :cfunc:`resolve_through_group_rte`.

+**UNION ALL promotion.**  Set operations normally trip the shape gate, with one pre-dispatch exception:
+:cfunc:`try_classify_union_all` classifies a pure ``UNION ALL`` whose every leg is itself TID and whose legs' source relations are pairwise disjoint as TID under the cumulative source list.
+Non-TID legs (including BID legs: rows from different legs sharing a block-key value are independent, not mutually exclusive), legs over overlapping relations, and every other set-operation shape stay OPAQUE.

 **Multi-source TID promotion.**  The ``n_meta >= 2`` branch no
 longer collapses to OPAQUE.  :cfunc:`try_classify_multi_source_tid`